wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Select a trace in the list and:
   - Use the [service map panel](#investigate-the-service-map-for-a-trace) to investigate the services that contribute spans to the trace.
   - Use the [trace details panel](#examine-trace-details) to examine the individual spans in the trace.
-* Examine a trace's percentile indicator to see how the trace's duration compares to the duration of the other listed traces.
+* Examine a trace's percentile indicator to see how the trace's duration compares to the durations of the other listed traces.

 You can toggle the panel size for the traces list, service map, or trace details.